 - Preheat oven to 400°F.

 - Line a large baking sheet with foil.
-Make sure you have enough foil to fold edges up to avoid grease from running out.
-If you’re using a wire rack/cooling rack now it’s time to place it on the baking sheet.
+Make sure you have enough foil to fold the edges up and prevent grease from running out.
+If you’re using a wire rack/cooling rack, place it on the foil lined baking sheet.

 - Bake until it gets crispy (according to your taste).
-It’s about 20-25 minutes.
-After 20 minutes keep an eye to avoid burning it.
+It will take about 20-25 minutes.
+After 20 minutes, watch closely to avoid burning.

 - Remove from the oven and drain on a paper towel-lined plate.